 MEET THE AUTHOR

 Lori has been a science-fiction fan since the age of 12.
-She is owner of Scifispace.com as well as Scifi-Collector.com and chaired Tachycon, science fiction convention, for 13 years.
+She is owner of Scifispace.com as well as CosplayCostumeCloset.com and created/chaired Tachycon, science fiction convention, for 13 years.
+She is a gamer and artist, jewelry maker, 3d printer, and overall geek.